Fellows

 Jamal R. Moore

-Artist in Residence, Billie Holiday Center for Liberation Arts
+Artist in Residence, Billie Holiday Center for Liberation Arts (former)

 Jamal R. Moore is a native of Baltimore, Maryland who is a multi-instrumentalist, composer/performer and educator.
 His background includes California Institute of The Arts (M.F.A.
 2012), Berklee College of Music (B.M 2005), Eubie Blake Jazz Orchestra (2000) under the direction of Christopher Calloway Brooks, and the historical acclaimed Frederick Douglass Sr. High whose notable alumni include Thurgood Marshall, Cab Calloway, and Ethel Ennis.